 Smart Growth News

-Forum video coming soon!
 See powerpoint presentations below.
-March 17, 2017 (Providence, RI) — On Friday, nearly 200 people, including Governor Raimondo and RIPTA Board Chair Wayne Kezirian joined Grow Smart RI at the RI Convention Center for “Next Stop: Making Transit Work for RI” — a forum to discuss ways to most effectively leverage […]
+March 17, 2017 (Providence, RI) — On Friday, nearly 200 people, including Governor Raimondo and RIPTA Board Chair Wayne Kezirian joined Grow Smart RI at the RI Convention Center for “Next Stop: Making Transit Work for RI” — a forum to discuss ways to most effectively leverage the state’s transit system […]

 Great example of city, state collaborating on a complex challenge and finding the win-win.
 Winning redesign will serve local residents and regional commuters well for many years to come.
 Reconnected street grid with new bike & ped connections will help to revitalize corridor neighborhoods.
 Up to 30 acres of land to eventually be freed up for community and […]